chfoo/callfunc/README.md

 To use exported functions, simply use the empty string `""` as the library name.
 Opening other libraries is not supported at this time.

+## Safety

+Callfunc does not provide any automatic protection against memory-unsafe conditions such as dangling pointers or out-of-bounds read/writes.

+For targets that use libffi, the creation of `Function` or `StructType` instances is not thread safe.

 ## Documentation

 API docs: https://chfoo.github.io/callfunc/api/